-ROLE IN THE CHRISTCHURCH CITY COUNCIL GROUP AND REGIONAL ECONOMY a) Commercial relationships within the wider Christchurch City Council group Enable recognises that, as a wholly-owned subsidiary of CCHL, there may be commercial opportunities with other group companies that can be developed to benefit Enable, the wider Christchurch City Council group and the greater Christchurch region.
+ROLE IN THE CHRISTCHURCH CITY COUNCIL GROUP AND REGIONAL ECONOMY a) Commercial relationships within the wider Christchurch City Council group i.
+Procurement

+Enable recognises that, as a wholly-owned subsidiary of CCHL, there may be commercial opportunities with other group companies that can be developed to benefit ESL, the wider Christchurch City Council group and the greater Christchurch region.